- Tax Collections

 A successful bidder who does not pay for the bid is subject to a fine of $500.00 per property pursuant to South Carolina State Statute 12-51-70, and the bidder could be prohibited from bidding in future Beaufort County tax sales.

 If a property is not redeemed, a delinquent tax sale deed is issued within approximately 90 days of the end of the redemption period.
 The deed will be in the name of the successful bidder and submitted to the Beaufort County Register of Deeds for recording.
 The recording process will take four to six weeks from the time the deed is submitted.
-All property is deeded lien free, with the exception of federal liens.

 If a property is redeemed, the bidder will be notified by mail.
 At that time, the Temporary Tax Sale Receipt must be returned to the Treasurer's office for a refund of the bid, deed preparation fees, and applicable interest.
 In the event a bidder cannot produce their Temporary Tax Sale Receipt, there will be a $100.00 fee and a 10 day waiting period before your check is issued.